Non-coplanar gravitational lenses and the "communication bridge": Discussion

 Is it possible that the necessary approximations that form the foundation of these geometric methods represent an oversimplification, yielding a false result?
 To investigate this possibility, we endeavored to analyze the two-lens ``bridge'' using our previously established wave theoretical formalism.
 Again, we recovered the same result: the two-lens ``bridge'' offers no additional signal amplification when we compare averaged point-spread functions.
 Nonetheless, the wave theory reveals that a modest gain may be present when a small-aperture instrument is used for observation.
 In this case, the averaged PSF overestimates the gain of the single-lens system, so compared to the ``true'' single-lens PSF, the two-lens ``bridge'' appears to offer a minor advantage.

 Finally, we moved on to yet another geometric technique, commonly used also in computer graphics, ray tracing.
 While ray tracing cannot be used to estimate light amplification reliably, it can help us recover qualitative features of a model, including scenarios with broken symmetries that are very difficult to deal with using analytical tools.
 Using ray tracing, we were able to recover the visual structure of the image produced by a two-lens system (two concentric Einstein rings of approximately equal magnitude), further confirming our result.
 We were also able to use our recently developed software to generate images representing real astrophysical scenarios, including the possibility of a background object seen through two (or more) lenses, producing multiple distorted images of the source.
+The techniques used here could also, in principle, be used to model lenses that are not gravitational monopoles, but these cases are beyond the scope of the present study.

 The software used to generate the images in this paper has been released as open source and can he downloaded from \url{https://github.com/vttoth/BRIDGE}.